About the course

 Entry Criteria 2017/18

-The general University entrance requirement for registration for a research degree is normally a First or Upper Second Class Honours degree and additionally, for a PhD, a Master’s degree or equivalent.
+The general University entrance requirement for registration for a research degree is normally a First or Upper Second Class Honours degree.
 All international students must show evidence that they meet the English requirement for their course of study: IELTS 7.0 (with no less than 6.0 in any section) This applies even if English is the native language of your home country.
 An appropriate level of English language competence is also expected as listed below.
 Find out which alternative English language qualifications we accept.
 Applicants may also be required to attend compulsory in-sessional English language support.
 The Senate reserves the right to assess the eligibility of applicants on an individual basis.

 Potential research students are encouraged to contact members of staff in the area of interest to receive guidance on how to focus the research proposal.